GoogleChrome/developer.chrome.com/site/en/docs/webstore/manage/index.md

 You can set up a dedicated support site for your users, so that the support link goes there instead of the default forum experience.
 This site can be anything you like, such as:

-* A discussion group using Google Groups or some similar service
+* A discussion group using Google Groups or some similar service.
-* A form-handling site that lets users submit feedback or support tickets
+* A form-handling site that lets users submit feedback or support tickets.
 * A public information site with your product road map or other details.

 Once you set up the site, go to the **Store Listing** tab and add the link to the **Support URL** field.
 Your support link will then take users to your dedicated site.